gzweigle/open-hybrid-piano/pianos/StemPianoG/build_instructions_0_stem_piano_g.md

 * Parts File: [../../hardware/releases/sca00/sca00_bill_of_materials.txt/](../../hardware/releases/sca00/sca00_bill_of_materials.txt/)

 * The pin headers are on the bottom of the board.
 The headers are for connecting to the IPS.
-See video on my YouTube channel at approximately the 1:40 time https://www.youtube.com/watch?v=NmziaIYKS1g
+See *stem piano* video at approximately the 1:40 time https://www.youtube.com/watch?v=NmziaIYKS1g

 ### (2.D) Solder parts on the 88 HPS boards

 * 88 boards are required.

 * Make sure the CNY-70 and pin headers are oriented properly with respect to top and bottom of the boards.
-See video on my YouTube channel at approximately the 2:45 time https://www.youtube.com/watch?v=C9174TC4kLs.
+See *stem piano* video at approximately the 2:45 time https://www.youtube.com/watch?v=C9174TC4kLs.

 * Parts File without an adjustable resistor and using through-hole components: [../../hardware/releases/hps04/hps04_ips2x_bill_of_materials.txt/](../../hardware/releases/hps04/hps04_ips2x_bill_of_materials.txt/)